Victim of Financial Fraud? Call Now

 Recover Investment Losses by Filing an Arbitration Claim with FINRA

-Recovering fraudulent investment losses typically involves filing an arbitration claim with the Financial Industry Regulatory Authority (FINRA).
 In most cases, brokerage agreements require firms, individual brokers, and investors to settle disputes through the FINRA arbitration process rather than a civil suit.
-FINRA arbitration provides a quicker and hopefully more streamlined process for resolving investors’ fraud claims against their brokerage firms and brokers.
-Our securities law firm has had significant success recovering millions of dollars in investor losses on behalf of our clients.
-Our clients’ FINRA arbitration awards speak for themselves.
+FINRA arbitration provides a quicker and hopefully more streamlined process for resolving investors’ fraud claims against their brokerage firms and brokers to potentially recover the investment.

 Be Prepared with the Necessary Information for Your Securities Law Firm